epccs/Gravimetric/Applications/i2c0-debug/README.md

 ```
 /1/iscan?
-{"scan":[{"addr":"0x29"},{"addr":"0x38"},{"addr":"0x50"}]}
+{"scan":[{"addr":"0x29"}]}
 ```

-Note: the address does not include the Read/Write bit.
+Note: the address is right-shifted so that it does not include the Read/Write bit.

 ## /0/iaddr 0..127

-Set the I2C address
+Set an I2C address for the masster to access.

 ```
-/1/iaddr 56
+/1/iaddr 41
-{"address":"0x38"}
+{"master_address":"0x29"}
 ```

-Note: Set it with the decimel value, it will return the hex value.
-This value is used durring read and write, it will also reset the xtBuffer.
+Note: Set it with the decimal value, it will return the hex value.
+The address is used to write or read and will clear the transmit Buffer.

 ## /0/ibuff 0..255\[,0..255\[,0..255\[,0..255\[,0..255\]\]\]\]